milo-trujillo/ServiceDispatch/README.md

 Now move `nginx_servicedispatch` into `/etc/nginx/sites_available` and run `ln -s /etc/nginx/sites_available/nginx_servicedispatch /etc/nginx/sites_enabled/nginx_servicedispatch`.

-Finally, start this website with:
+Finally, from the directory you've installed the website into, start this website with:

 ```
-unicorn -c /folder/you/installed/to/unicorn.conf -E deployment -D
+unicorn -c unicorn.rb -E deployment -D
-nohup /folder/you/installed/to/audio/pipeline.sh
+nohup audio/pipeline.sh
 ```

 Now, if nginx and redis are running, everything _should_ be available over http.
 Congratulations!